-.

 Narcotic or habit-forming drug use

 Explore the use of the medication, whether or not it is prescribed, and the medication’s effect on driver reaction time, ability to focus, and concentration.
 Ask whether the medication causes drowsiness, fatigue, or sleepiness.